CommunityToolkit/MVVM-Samples/docs/mvvm/MigratingFromMvvmLight.md

 Note, the value and broadcast boolean parameters are not optional in the Toolkit's implementation and must be provided to use this method.

+Also, string parameter is not required if the method is being called from the property's setter as it is inferred from the caller member name.

 #### Set<T> ( ref T, T, bool, string )

 `Set<T>(ref T, T, bool, string)` has a renamed direct replacement, `SetProperty<T>(ref T, T, bool, string)`.